emmajanedrews/base-template/_posts/2017-12-08-were-making-our-service-even-better-in-2018.md

 ---
 layout: post
 title: We’re Making Our Service Even Better in 2018
-date: 2017-12-05 17:00:00
+date: 2017-12-08 17:00:00
 tags:
   - Real Estate
 excerpt: We have an exciting announcement to make today.
 Stay tuned to see what it is.
 enclosure:
+pullquote: >-
-pullquote: We’re proud to announce that we’ve joined Coldwell Banker.
+  We’re proud to announce that we’ve joined Coldwell Banker Residential Real Estate Brokerage.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false